Immersive Ads

 Viewing Immersive Ad Metrics

-Once you insert ad units into your experience, the Creator Dashboard generates different types of metrics graphs to help you analyze the overall performance of your immersive ads.
-After about 48 hours of having immersive ads run in your experience, you can see how many impressions and teleports you're generating through your user base, how each ad unit format performs, and how many Robux you're earning from individual ad units.
+Once you insert ad units into your experience, the Creator Dashboard generates different types of metrics graphs to help you analyze the overall performance of your Immersive Ads.
+After about 48 hours of having Immersive Ads run in your experience, you can see how many video views, impressions, and teleports you're generating through your user base, how each ad unit format performs, and how many Robux you're earning from individual ad units.

-By tracking these trends over time, you can make strategic decisions on the number of ad units you include per place, which format of ad unit you want to prioritize, and where you can place individual ad units to generate impressions.
+By tracking these trends over time, you can make strategic decisions on the number of ad units you include per place, which format of ad unit you want to prioritize, and where you can place individual ad units to generate video views, impressions, and teleports.

 1. Navigate to your Creations page on the dashboard and select your experience.